 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Intercontinental Exchange (ICE) reported total carbon emissions of approximately 258,950,000 kg CO2e.
 This figure includes 4,588,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources.
 Scope 2 emissions, primarily from purchased electricity, accounted for about 48,352,000 kg CO2e.
 The majority of ICE's emissions stem from Scope 3, totalling approximately 206,009,000 kg CO2e, which includes emissions from investments, business travel, and purchased goods and services.
 In 2022, ICE's total emissions were about 241,015,000 kg CO2e, indicating a slight increase in emissions year-on-year.
-The company has not publicly disclosed specific reduction targets or initiatives aimed at decreasing its carbon footprint, nor has it committed to any science-based targets.
-Overall, ICE's emissions data reflects its ongoing challenges in managing carbon outputs, particularly within its Scope 3 emissions, which represent a significant portion of its total emissions.
-The absence of defined reduction targets suggests a need for enhanced climate commitments in line with industry standards.
+The company has not publicly disclosed specific reduction targets or initiatives aimed at decreasing its carbon footprint.
+However, ICE continues to engage in climate commitments and sustainability practices within the financial sector, reflecting a growing industry focus on environmental responsibility.
+Overall, while ICE's emissions have fluctuated, the absence of defined reduction targets suggests an opportunity for the organisation to enhance its climate strategy and contribute more significantly to global emissions reduction efforts.

 Access structured emissions data, company-specific emission factors, and source documents